 Dining al fresco is only half the fun when it comes to entertaining in the summer.
-Outdoor kitchens also make all the preparation easier and more pleasant.
+Backyard kitchens also make all the preparation easier and more pleasant.
 Convenience aside, an outdoor cooking area can also dramatically improve the look of your backyard or patio space.
-Whether you’re designing your own outdoor kitchen or simply want inspiration for a planned kitchen renovation, this project might be just exactly what you need.
+Whether you’re designing your own backyard kitchen or simply want inspiration for a planned kitchen renovation, this project might be just exactly what you need.

 You know the scene… you’re the host, everyone’s having fun and you’re stuck in the kitchen getting the drinks and food!
 If you’re lucky, a friend brings you a drink and a smile while everyone else is outside having a great time!
 Option # 1 would be to bring everyone into the kitchen, but that’s hardly practical.
 Option #2 is to take the kitchen to the party.
 Yes – problem solved!

-This DIY kitchen is sure to make gatherings a lot more fun for everyone!
+This DIY backyard kitchen is sure to make gatherings a lot more fun for everyone!
 And it’s made entirely from upcycled materials including the ubiquitous (yet very humble) pallet!

 Want to know what comprises this cool kitchen?
 It’s made of two modular units, a hot unit and a prep unit, which feature: